-Among other notable developments this past year, several companies entered into substantial 'global' settlements to resolve FCPArelated charges in multiple jurisdictions simultaneously, including the aforementioned settlements with Odebrecht, Rolls-Royce Holdings plc and Telia, along with the settlement with the Singapore-based shipyard and vessel company Keppel Offshore & Marine Ltd, continuing an uptick in coordination and international cooperation to levels heretofore not seen between the US and a variety of other countries.
+Among other notable developments this past year, several companies entered into substantial 'global' settlements to resolve FCPA-related charges in multiple jurisdictions simultaneously, including the aforementioned settlements with Keppel Offshore & Marine Ltd, Petróleo Brasileiro SA and Société Général, continuing the ongoing trend of coordination and international cooperation between the United States and an increasing number of countries.

-This small sample of the diverse array of investigations and prosecutions under way or pending reflects a pronounced shift in anticorruption law and a dramatic escalation of enforcement activity compared with only a decade ago.
+This small sample of the diverse array of investigations and prosecutions under way or pending reflects a pronounced shift in anti-corruption law and a dramatic escalation of enforcement activity compared with only a decade ago.

 As yet untested is the provision in article 35 of the UNCAC, which creates a private right of action for entities or persons who have suffered damage as a result of bribery of public officials or other acts of corruption covered by the UNCAC.
-The US provides no private right of action consistent with article 35, as it maintained a reservation against this requirement when ratifying the UNCAC.
-However, a private right of action can be available within the US through other means.
-For instance, US law allows those injured in certain circumstances to bring a cause of action and seek compensation under the Racketeer Influenced and Corrupt Organizations Act (Rico) or as part of a civil securities suit.
+The United States provides no private right of action consistent with article 35, as it maintained a reservation against this requirement when ratifying the UNCAC.
+However, a private right of action can be available within the United States through other means.
+For instance, US law allows those injured in certain circumstances to bring a cause of action and seek compensation under the Racketeer Influenced and Corrupt Organizations Act (RICO) or as part of a civil securities suit.
 Recent examples of such litigation include actions against Odebrecht, Wal-Mart Stores Inc, Alcoa Inc, Avon Products Inc and Bio-Rad Laboratories Inc, all of which were filed in recent years, based in part on alleged FCPA violations.